Black-Seraphim/ToDoMauiBlazor/README.md

 # ToDoMauiBlazor

+## Description
-## DescriptionJust another version of my previious build ToDo-App.
+Just another version of my previious build ToDo-App.
 This time I created it in Blazor using MAUI to work like an app.

 The whole code is written in C#.
 The UI is created using HTML and CSS.
 No JS is needed.